 Wire Nut and Split Bolt Splices

-The wire nut (view A of figure 2-10) is a device commonly used to replace the
+The wire nut (view a of figure 2-10) is a device commonly used to replace the

 rattail joint splice.
 The wire nut is housed in plastic insulating material.
 To use the wire nut, place the two stripped conductors into the wire nut and twist

 the nut.
 In so doing, this will form a splice like the rattail joint and insulate

 itself by drawing the wire insulation into the wire nut insulation.

 Figure 2-10. - Wire nut and split bolt splices.

 The split bolt splice (view B of figure 2-10) is used extensively to join large

 conductors.
 In the illustration, it is shown replacing the knotted tap joint.
 The

 when using large conductors.

 Q5.
 Why are the ends of the wire clamped down after a Western

 Union splice is made?

 Q6.
-Why are splices staggered on multiconductor
+Why are splices staggered on multiconductor cables?